 THE PLACES YOU’LL SEE INCLUDE:

-Tron Square – in the heart of the Old Town, our meeting and start/finish point.
+Hunter Square – in the heart of the Old Town, our meeting place and start point.

 Fountain Close – in this Old Town alleyway the Royal College of Physicians of Edinburgh had its first base in 1681, and later public dispensary.

 Robertson’s Close – site of the ‘Little House’, the small teaching hospital and forerunner of the great Royal Infirmaries of Edinburgh, founded 1729.

 Surgeons’ Square – headquarters for centuries for surgical teaching and practice, with Old Surgeons’ Hall and ward buildings still intact.